2000 Mongolian parliamentary election

 Parliamentary elections were held in Mongolia on 2 July 2000.
 The result was a victory for the Mongolian People's Revolutionary Party, which won 72 of the 76 seats in the State Great Khural, the unicameral parliament of Mongolia.
 No other party could win more than one seat.
 Voter turnout was 82.43%.

 Electoral system

 Members of the State Great Khural were elected from 76 single-seat constituencies by a plurality voting method.
 The previous parliamentary elections of 1996 were held under the same system.
 Of the 76 seats, 20 were elected from the capital city, Ulaanbaatar, and the other 56 were elected from the 21 aimags of Mongolia.

+Contesting parties

+For the 2000 election, 602 candidates were registered by the newly established General Election Commission, of whom 27 were independents and 575 were running from the following 13 political parties and 3 coalitions.
+This was twice as many candidates and parties as the previous election.